zopefoundation/z3c.baseregistry/src/z3c/baseregistry/README.txt

 The above tasks are more commonly done in ZCML.
-Base components registries -- or any ``IComponents`` implementation for that matter -- can be seen as utilities providing the aformentioned interface and are distinguishable by name.
+Base components registries -- or any ``IComponents`` implementation for that matter -- can be seen as utilities providing the aforementioned interface and are distinguishable by name.
 So let's define a "custom" registry:

   >>> custom = baseregistry.BaseComponents(